pylhc/pylhc.github.io/docs/omc_team/physics/coupling.md

 \end{align}
 $$

-This allows to express the real normalised spectral lines as
+This allows to express the real normalised spectral lines as:

 $$
 \begin{align}